 And let me tell you, it is very hard to convince a famous director or movie star, etc. to leave their home in New York City or Beverly Hills or wherever to come spend a couple days at a film festival in Oxford, Mississippi, or Wichita, Kansas, or Birmingham, Alabama, or Dallas, Texas, so they can have film fans make a big deal over them, talk about a film or films they made 10 or 20 years ago, and receive a cool award and endless praise.
 It’s even harder to convince a personal publicist, or agent, or manager.

-FILM FESTIVAL NEWS: The 12th Annual Harlem International Film Festival (May 4-7) unveils its schedule
+FILM FESTIVAL NEWS: The 12th Harlem International Film Festival does Opening Night with style to spare

 VOD REVIEWS: Justin Kurzel’s THE SNOWTOWN MURDERS is an under appreciated horror masterpiece waiting to be re-discovered on VOD